ameseee/kwk-curriculum-site/web-app/lessons/js-local-storage/index.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-To see what it does, you'll need to open this pen in the browser, and with the Dev Tools console opened, type in your name and click submit!
+To see what it does, you'll need to open this pen in the browser, and have the Dev Tools console opened.
+In the CodePen browser, type in your name in the input field and click submit.
 What logs to the console?
 Do you see your name in a key/value pair?

 <div class="try-it">
   <h2>Try It: Color Picker</h2>